 First of all, what do you want the boat to do?
 If you are looking for a boat just to get you out on the water, then just about any boat will do.
 However, since this is a wakeboarding website, let's talk about boats that have some wakeboarding ability.

-There are four classifications of boats that you will run into when you shop for a boat; jet boats, such as Yamaha, Honda and Sea-Doo; outboard boats, such as Ranger and Skeeter; inboard/outboard boats (I/Os), such as Four Winns, Sea Ray and Crownline; and inboard boats such as Supra, Malibu, Tige, Correct Craft and Mastercraft.
+There are four classifications of boats that you will run into when you shop for a boat; jet boats, such as Yamaha, Honda and Sea-Doo; outboard boats, such as Ranger and Skeeter; inboard/outboard boats (I/Os), such as Four Winns, Sea Ray and Crownline; and inboard boats such as Malibu, Tige, Supra and Nautique.

-If you watch television, look on the Internet, or open a wakeboard or waterski magazine, you will see the jet boat manufacturers trying to break into the wakeboarding market.
+If you watch television, look on the Internet or open a wakeboard or waterski magazine, you will see the jet boat manufacturers getting more and more into the wakeboarding market.
 They have introduced several boats over the past few years with towers and wakeboard racks as options.
-These boats are marketed toward the wakeboard boat buyer, but, due to the jet propulsion, this type of boat cannot produce the characteristics in wake shape and size that a wakeboarder craves.
+These boats are marketed toward the wakeboard boat buyer, but, due to the jet propulsion, this type of boat cannot produce the characteristics in wake shape and size that most wakeboarders crave.
 The wake that a jet boat leaves behind is usually very soft and washy.
 The lack of a rudder makes most jet boats very hard to drive in a straight line when an average-sized wakeboarder is behind the boat carving around.

 Outboard boats are primarily used for fishing, although there are still a few ski boat manufacturers that build outboard boats for barefoot skiing.
 An outboard boat typically has a very shallow hull and does not sit in the water very deep.
 Outboards are usually very fast and responsive, but do not displace very much water to create a good wake for wakeboarding.